- How can we think differently about pricing?

 The goal: All data in a single intelligence hub.

-Fortunately, the adoption of a TPx solution gives companies a partner to build an automated cleansing and harmonization process and the technology to sustain these practices.
+Fortunately, the adoption of a trade promotion and revenue growth management solutions give companies a way to build an automated data cleansing and harmonization process.
+This technology sustains industry best practices.

 The starting point: Bring together shipment, consumption and spending data.

-This is critical to achieving the accurate and timely post-event analytics and constraint-based modeling that will guide the strategic decisions about customer investment, pricing strategy, organization reporting, and funding processes.
-It is also an area that gives many companies pause due to concerns about resource commitment to manual data management.
-With fully integrated TPM and TPO solutions, the manual data requirements are reduced to monthly POS data updates and all other plan, master, and execution data is automated between systems.
+Bringing together your data is critical to achieving accurate and timely post-event analytics and constraint-based modeling.
+Post-event analytics and constraint-based modeling will guide your strategic decisions about customer investment, pricing strategy, organization reporting, and funding processes.
+It’s also an area that gives many CPG companies pause – due to concerns about resource commitment to manual data management.
+With fully integrated TPM and TPO solutions, manual data requirements are reduced to monthly POS data updates and all other plan, master, and execution data is automated between systems.

 Set the Rules